-Gardens are like family: they demand attention, they can get out of hand real quick, yet they feed you in ways nothing else can.
-For all of my aches & pains, my dislike of getting muddy, and my squeamish attitude about bugs that live in colonies, I am willing, year after year, to start the garden over again.
+Gardens are like family: they demand attention; they can get out of hand real quick, yet they feed you in ways nothing else can.
+For all of my aches and pains, my dislike of getting muddy, and my squeamish attitude about bugs that live in colonies, I am willing, year after year, to start the garden over again.
 This year is no exception.
 Considering the work involved and the many family needs demanding my attention, I had to think long and hard about this particular vocation before I even got started.
 Is gardening really worth my time and effort?
 After all, I could buy almost everything I want at the grocery store.
 But in the end, I was converted toward the wholesome reality of a family garden by a few simple but profound truths.
-Here are some that come readily to mind:

 #1 A garden draws me into the natural world far from technology.
-With all of society’s advancements—it is good to get away from the computer screen & worldly concerns and reacquaint myself with the good earth.
-Plants and animals have been here a lot longer than our human-made tools & toys – and they still have something to say to me—if only I dare to listen.
+With all of society’s advancements—it is good to get away from the computer screen and worldly concerns and reacquaint myself with the good earth.
+Plants and animals have been here a lot longer than our human-made tools and toys, and they still have something to say to me—if I dare to listen.

-#2 Gardens demand a lot as well as give a lot.
+#2 Gardens demand a lot and give a lot.
 They require consistent effort.
 They force a person into a serious commitment of time, sweat, and occasional tears.
 If I don’t take care, weeds take over.
 If I don’t protect it, the garden will die.
-This simple reality reminds me of a basic truth in every important relationship: no love, no stewardship, no fruit…
+This simple reality reminds me of a basic truth in every important relationship: no love, no stewardship—no fruit.

 #3 I know what goes into my garden, so I know what goes into me.
 This may seem paranoid but in a world of pesticides, herbicides, antibiotics for animals, and various other unknowns, I like to know what feeds the animals and plants which feed me.
 Cancer has struck too close to home to assume that every chemical remedy is a good one.

-#4 There is some correlation to God as Creator and myself as gardener.
-When I plant a seed, I know it is His seed, I know He forms and shapes the life that comes from the seed, and I know that all the growing universe is His—but in my small world I can cultivate a small part of it, making it orderly, beautiful and fruitful.
+#4 There is a correlation to God as Creator and myself as a gardener.
+When I plant a seed, I know it is His seed, I know He forms and shapes the life that comes from the seed, and I know that all the growing universe is His—but in my small world, I can cultivate a small part of it, making it orderly, beautiful and fruitful.
 When faced with international disasters, national worries, and personal struggles, it is no small comfort to enjoy God’s life in a garden—gardening grace—I call it.
 And so it is.

 #5 My final reason is purely mercenary.
-I enjoy knowing that I have stocked some food away for a rainy, stormy or snowy day.
+I enjoy knowing that I have stocked some food away for a rainy, stormy, or snowy day.
 I never know what the future will bring.
-Having a few jars of home made jam, pickles or salsa, some onions & herbs hanging in the kitchen, some frozen peppers, corn, squash, and pumpkin stocked in the freezer, make my life a little more comfortable.
-Despite my aching back, my heart is at ease knowing my little garden is there, waiting for me in the morning.
+Having a few jars of homemade jam, pickles, or salsa, some onions & herbs hanging in the kitchen, some frozen peppers, corn, squash, and pumpkin stocked in the freezer, makes my life a little more comfortable.
+Despite my aching back, my heart is at ease knowing my garden is there, waiting for me in the morning.